Perennials: Winterizing During Drought

 Mulching should benefit any perennial in winter.
 As always, delay mulching until soil temperatures have cooled, usually in November at lower elevations.
 Mulch will retain soil moisture and serves to prevent frost heaving that cracks soil and exposes roots to drying.

 Winter watering, if permissible, should help survival of perennials.
 Water on warm days when temperatures are over 40 degrees.
+Apply water at mid-day so it will have time to soak in before possible freezing at night.
 Water monthly in winter.
 If winter precipitation does add to soil moisture, a monthly winter watering can be delayed or skipped.

 For more information, see the following Planttalk Colorado™ script(s).